INCATools/owl_patternizer/examples/chebi/README.md

 one another.
 The ontology manager can choose whether to go with morre generic patterns or more specific ones.

+An advantage of more specific patterns is that auto-generated text definitions and synonyms look less generic.

 For more on the approach, see the [parent dir](https://github.com/cmungall/owl_patternizer).

 Note this is a work in progress, there are bugs to fix.